Opinions on politics, nationality, energy religion etc., are often decisive and uninformed:

 We hunger for simple descriptions of complex scenarios, and are often more interested in finding evidence to support our position (and that of our peers), than in finding the objective truth (which can be frustrating!).

-The dangerously polarised US Election prompted me to make the entire chapter on prejudice available as a Free e-book download
+The highly polarised US Election prompted me to make the entire chapter on prejudice available as a Free e-book download

 And online: The Science of Prejudice